Dreaming Across Towns: Semantic Rollout and Town-Adversarial Regularization for Zero-Shot Held-Out-Town Fixed-Route Driving in CARLA: Methodology

-Eq. \ref{eq:model_loss} defines the primary model.
-Variant-specific ablations may add or remove auxiliary terms as described in the compared-methods section.
-In particular, $L_{adv}$ updates $D_{adv}$ and, through gradient reversal, the semantic branch that produces $s_t$.
+This objective defines the proposed method.
+Ablation variants remove selected auxiliary terms or change the actor and critic input, as described in the experimental setup.
+In particular, $\mathcal{L}_{\mathrm{adv}}$ updates the domain classifier and, through gradient reversal, the semantic branch that produces $s_t$.

-Some ablation variants additionally enable a context-side town-classification loss on the context feature $c_t$; this term is not part of the primary model objective and is used only in the ablations summarized in Tables \ref{tab:variant_summary}, \ref{tab:variant_switches}.
+Variant-specific losses that are not part of the proposed method are described with the compared methods in \cref{sec:experimental_setup}.
+The primary method is defined by $\mathcal{L}_{\mathrm{model}}$ and by using the standard Dreamer feature for actor-critic training.
+Experimental variants modify this design by removing auxiliary losses or changing the actor and critic input, as summarized in \cref{sec:experimental_setup}.

-\paragraph{Actor-critic optimization} Training alternates between minimizing \(\mathcal{L}_{\mathrm{model}}\) on replayed trajectories and updating the actor and critic on imagined latent rollouts.
+\paragraph{Actor-critic optimization} Training alternates between minimizing $\mathcal{L}_{\mathrm{model}}$ on replayed trajectories and updating the actor and critic on imagined latent rollouts.
 Posterior latent states inferred from replay are used as start states for imagination.
-From each start state, the RSSM is rolled forward for horizon $H_{img}$ under actions sampled from the actor, producing imagined Dreamer features $\tilde{f}_t$, semantic features $\tilde{s}_t$, predicted rewards $\hat{r}_t$, and continuation probabilities $\hat{\kappa}_t$.
-The critic is trained on $\lambda$-returns computed from imagined rewards and continuation:
+From each start state, the RSSM is rolled forward for horizon $H_{\mathrm{img}}$ under actions sampled from the actor, producing imagined Dreamer features $\tilde{f}_t$, semantic features $\tilde{s}_t$, predicted rewards $\hat{r}_t$, and continuation probabilities $\hat{c}_t$.

-where \(V_{\eta^-}\) is a slowly updated target critic and $H_{img}$ denotes the imagination horizon.
-In the primary model, both actor and critic consume the imagined Dreamer feature $\tilde{f}_t$; only dedicated semantic-policy ablations replace $\tilde{f}_t$ with $\tilde{s}_t$.
-The actor objective otherwise follows the standard DreamerV3-style formulation with entropy regularization.
+In the primary model, both actor and critic consume the imagined Dreamer feature $\tilde{f}_t$.
+The critic is trained on $\lambda$-returns computed from imagined rewards and continuation,